-SECURITY FOR THE BONDS
+SOURCES OF PAYMENT AND SECURITY FOR THE BONDS

 The following is a brief description of the security provided for the payment of the Bonds.
-For more complete descriptions of the Loan Agreement and the Bond Indenture, see Appendix C - "CERTAIN PROVISIONS OF THE PRINCIPAL DOCUMENTS."
+For more complete descriptions of the Bond Indenture, see Appendix C - "CERTAIN PROVISIONS OF THE BOND INDENTURE."
 See Appendix D for the form of the Second Amended and Restated Master Trust Indenture.
 Certain capitalized terms used herein below and not otherwise defined are defined in Appendix C.